640-XIII/HBF/ReadMe.md

 <h1><i>HBF - High BrainFuck</i></h1>

-HBF is a <a href = "https://en.wikipedia.org/wiki/Esoteric_programming_language" target = "_blank">esoteric programming language</a> i made during lockdown to challenge myself and to learn more about C for my education in university, i was inspired by brainfuck - assembly and a bit of python, this is the first proper in my programming language i made and github repo and it is quite simple to learn.
+HBF is a <a href = "https://en.wikipedia.org/wiki/Esoteric_programming_language" target = "_blank">esoteric programming language</a> i made during lockdown to challenge myself and to learn more about C for my education in university, i was inspired by brainfuck, assembly and a bit of python, this is the first proper in programming language i made and github repo, it is also quite simple to learn.

 If you want to help in the development of the language you should see [Contribute.md](https://github.com/640-XIII/HBF___High_Brain_Fuck/blob/main/CONTRIBUTING.md) file !